+There is always milk in your breast.
 To get milk, your baby needs to open his mouth wide and get the areola, not just the nipple, in his mouth.
-As oxytocin starts the flow of milk, you may feel a tingling feeling in your breasts.
-This is called the "let-down" or "milk ejection" reflex.
+As your baby sucks and removes breastmilk, your breasts will make more milk to replace it.